 One of the best parts of town is Old Town, the historic heart of Albuquerque.
-Located a block north of Central Avenue, at the west end of Route 66’s cruise through downtown, Old Town offers a quick taste of New Mexico’s Spanish colonial past, with a lovely old church, the 300-year-old San Felipe de Neri, as well as shops and restaurants set around a leafy green park.
-An information booth in the park has maps of Old Town and other information about the city.
-Another Old Town attraction, one that carries on the Route 66 tradition of reptile farms and private zoos, is the American International Rattlesnake Museum (202 San Felipe St., 505/242-6569, daily, $5), southeast of the main square, where you can see a range of rattlers from tiny babies to full-sized diamondbacks, about 50 all together, plus fellow desert-dwellers like tarantulas and a giant Gila monster.
+Located a block north of Central Avenue, at the west end of Route 66’s cruise through downtown, Old Town offers a quick taste of New Mexico’s Spanish colonial past, with a lovely old church, the 200-year-old San Felipe de Neri, as well as shops and restaurants set around a leafy green park.
+An information booth just off the park has maps of Old Town and other information about the city.
+Another Old Town attraction, one that carries on the Route 66 tradition of reptile farms and private zoos, is the American International Rattlesnake Museum (202 San Felipe St., 505/242-6569, daily, $5), southeast of the main square, where you can see a range of rattlers from tiny babies to full-sized diamondbacks, about 50 altogether, plus fellow desert-dwellers like tarantulas and a giant Gila monster.

 A different look into New Mexico’s varied cultural makeup is offered at the Indian Pueblo Cultural Center (2401 12th St., 505/843-7270, daily, $8.40), a block north of I-40 exit 158.
 The center is owned and operated by the state’s 19 different Pueblo communities.
 Its highlight is a fine museum tracing the history of the region’s Native American cultures, told by the pueblo people (including in their native languages).
 It touches on the Indian School era, fitting given the center sits on formerly Indian school grounds.
 On most weekends ceremonial dances are held in the central courtyard, open to the general public.
 There’s also a restaurant where you can sample traditional food like fry bread and atole, and a gift shop with pueblo pottery and jewelry.